 With over 70 years of experience and 10 subsidiaries abroad, we support companies in their international growth through agile and local technical and commercial expertise.

 As an expert in the internationalization of French and foreign companies, SNECI supports companies in their export growth through various services.
-Since 2019, we have our own office SNECI South East Asia based in Kuala Lumpur to be closer to our customer and to support companies internationally especially those who produce or supply themselves in ASEAN.
+Since 2019, we have our own office SNECI South East Asia based in Kuala Lumpur to be closer to our customers and to support companies internationally especially those who produce or supply themselves in ASEAN.

 Our various solutions in business development and industrial performance at the international level allow us to support suppliers and manufacturers in different fields of expertise:

 - In industrial performance, we provide our clients with the means to achieve operational excellence, by supporting them in their industrial projects or by training and coaching their teams.
-We also have in-depth expertise in assessing industrial companies and implementing best practices in quality, purchasing and logistics.
+We also have in-depth expertise in assessing industrial companies and implementing best practices in quality, purchasing, and logistics.

 - In business development, our team partners with suppliers who are expanding into new regions or seeking to acquire new customers by acting as an extension of their sales, project, quality and logistics teams.
 We also advise companies on their partnership and acquisition strategy.

 If you would like our team of over 70 years of experience in the automotive industry, with 450 experts worldwide, please contact Laura by email at firstname.lastname@example.org or directly via the contact tab on our website.